specklesystems/speckle-docs/user/powerbi.md

 ![Data connector](./img-powerbi/get-data.gif)

-Select the Speckle connector and click `Connect` - a window will open where you can input your Speckle stream, branch, commit, or object URL!
+Select the Speckle connector and click `Connect` - a window will open where you can input your Speckle Project, Model, Version, or object URL!

 The result of that query will be a table with the following columns:

-- Stream URL
+- Project URL
 - URL Type
 - Object ID
 - speckle_type